 Nonpoint source controls will be implemented as part of broader watershed and habitat protection efforts.
 The cost of controlling nonpoint sources is more difficult to estimate than the cost of point source controls.
 Rather than one type of technology applied to a similar source, a variety of strategies can be applied to control a variety of nonpoint sources of nitrogen.
-As a result, the costs of achieving nonpoint nitrogen reductions have not been estimated but are expected to be significant.
+As a result, the costs of achieving nonpoint nitrogen reductions will be addressed in the zone-by-zone plans developed by the states.